catseye/Robin/README.markdown

   `disj` are probably fine names for the n-ary versions of those operations; they can each take a single list as their argument.

+* Establish a convention for "side-effecting" operations and make all the names in the standard modules follow it.

 * Possibly add alist functions to the `list` module, or create a new `alist` module for that purpose: `lookup`, `insert` (?), and `remove`.

 * Write a `timer` module which exports a process which can be asked (via a message) to send back a message after a given time has passed.
   This could be used to build a version of `recv` which can time out.

+* Write a `console` module which exports a process with an interface similar to `Console::Virtual`'s.
+In the reference interpreter, this can be implemented with `hscurses`.
+(But don't make `hscurses` a strict requirement for building the reference interpreter.)

 * Write a `functional` module which exports some functions for working with functions, such as `identity`, `compose`, and possibly `curry`